View the recording of our training session.

 2021-22 ARTIST PROJECT GRANT GUIDELINES

 Solicitud del Programa de Becas para Proyectos de Artistas 2021-22: haga clic aquí

-The Orange County Arts Commission offers Artist Project Grants to aid local artists.
+The Orange County Arts Commission offers Artist Project Grants to encourage artist-led community projects and programs.
 Funds are approved by the Orange County Board of County Commissioners.